 - If the money in trust is the only substantial marital asset, she might argue that it's fair and equitable to consider this money in the divorce.

-Creditor's argument.
-The creditor's argument focuses on control and access.
+Creditors.
+Here, the argument focuses on control and access.

 - Jack's right to demand property at certain intervals may be strong enough, in the court's view, to merit inclusion.